P L A C E S / C I T Y G U I D E S

 ANDAZ AMSTERDAM PRINSENGRACHT

-Expect cutting-edge interiors courtesy of world-famous Dutch designer, Marcel Wanders.
+Expect cutting-edge interiors courtesy of famous Dutch designer, Marcel Wanders.

 Nestled between two of Amsterdam’s major canals - the Prinsengracht and the Keizersgracht - the Andaz Amsterdam blends contemporary style with a distinctly boutique hotel feel.
 Surrounded by art galleries and fashion houses in the fashionable Jordaan neighbourhood, the hotel is set within a building which was formerly a public library.
 The hotel’s immaculate public spaces showcase exquisite antiques, designer armchairs, Delft-blue ceilings, clean-cut lines and graphic murals.
 Acclaimed designer Marcel Wanders give Dutch heritage a sleek 21st-century spin throughout the hotel’s 122 rooms, featuring sunshine yellow armchairs, stylish wall-art and garden views.
 After a day spent exploring the city on one of the hotel’s free bikes, unwind at the spa before reserving a table at Bluespoon Restaurant with low-lit interiors and a farm-to-table culinary ethos. €€€